davidsday/go-tdd/README.txt

 test with 5 subtests count as 6 tests, which is incorrect.
-It should be possible to discern what the actual count should be, but basically requires going back to parsing the non JSON go test -v output, thus largely defeating the point of converting to JSON in the first place.
+It should be possible to discern what the actual count should be, but basically requires going back to parsing the non JSON go test -v output, thus largely defeating the point of converting to -json in the first place.

 For now, I am just taking the go test -json output's word and we need to realize that the results are approximate.